syntaxFool/app-shanuzzacademy-lmsv9/CUSTOMIZATION.md

 This guide explains how to customize the Shanuzz Academy LMS v9 for other businesses (Salon, Coaching, Real Estate, etc.).
 The app architecture remains the same—only configuration and branding change.

-**Latest Version**: v9.1 includes enhanced Kanban card optimization, smart name fallback display, No Action filtering, and verified data integrity.
+**Latest Version**: v9.2 includes location/source field fixes, DD/MM/YYYY date standardization, activity logging on assignment, improved follow-up date logic, performance optimization for syntaxfoolcard.html, and verified dual task filtering.

 ---